brogar2000/site/docs/index.md

 ### First-class addon support

 We want our users to be able to do anything they wish with our screen reader.
-Improving support for specific programs should ideally be doable without needing to modify Yggdrasil's core code.
+Improving support for specific programs should ideally be doable without needing to modify Odilia's core code.

 We plan to make it easy to write add-ons (primarily in [Lua][lua]), with the option to use other languages such as [Rust][rust] in the future for higher performance.